Teoscar Hernández Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks fourth in MLB with a collective 9.6 strikeouts per nine innings.
+- The Astros pitching staff is third in MLB with a collective 9.7 strikeouts per nine innings.

-- The Astros have the second-ranked team ERA among all league pitching staffs (3.20).
+- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.23).

-- Astros pitchers combine to give up the eighth-fewest home runs in baseball (31 total, one per game).
+- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (31 total, one per game).

-- The Astros are sending Javier (2-1) out for his seventh start of the season.
-He is 2-1 with a 3.48 ERA and 35 strikeouts in 33 2/3 innings pitched.
+- France makes his first start of the season for the Astros.

-- In his most recent appearance on Saturday, the righty threw 5 2/3 innings against the Philadelphia Phillies, allowing three earned runs while surrendering seven hits.
+- The righty will make his MLB debut at 28 years old.

 © 2023 Data Skrive.
 All rights reserved.